 After 12-14 hours, slowly press down on the plunger to separate your coffee from its grounds.
-If the coffee looks like a very dark brown-black, you’ve added too much coffee.
+If the concoction looks like a very dark brown-black, you’ve added too much coffee.

-Sit your French Press in a sink or on a bowl of ice for at least an hour, and then stir to mix all the coffee with its water.
+Step 4: Stir it up and let it sit – For a few hours before you drink it, Sit your French Press in a sink or on a bowl of ice for at least an hour, and then stir to mix all the coffee with its water.

-Since you’re extracting coffee at room temperature and not using any heat or pressure, it will taste significantly less bitter than coffee that was extracted the way a drip machine would do it.
+Since you’re extracting coffee at room temperature and not using any heat or pressure, it will taste significantly less bitter than a cup that was extracted the way a drip machine would do it.